CirclesUBI/land-local/readme.md

 ## Usage
 ### Run the stack
 1. Choose which mode you want to use and `cd` into the corresponding directory (modes/from-image or modes/from-source)
-2. Run `docker compose up`
+2. Run `docker compose up -d`
-3. Run 'watch docker compose ps -a' on a different terminal and wait until all services become available (aren't restarting)
+3. Run `watch docker compose ps` and wait until all services become available (aren't restarting)
    ___Note:___ All '*-init' containers will exit and remain in that state once they finished their work.
 This is normal.
 4. Visit http://localhost:8080 to access the UI

+### Stop the stack
+1. `cd` to the mode directory (from-image or from-source) from which you started the stack
+2. Run `docker compose stop`

 ### Runtime state
 All volumes are mounted in the `.state` directory of each mode.
 This means that the state of the setup